UNCOMPROMISED · TRAVEL INTELLIGENCE FOUR‑PROGRAM TERMINAL UPDATED 11 JUL 2026

 The benefit comparison: what each delivers daily

-The pattern across the benefits is consistent: Globalist wins on benefit quality, Hilton wins on bonus-point earning rate, Marriott sits in the middle on both axes but with the bigger downsides on suite upgrades and late-checkout consistency.
+The pattern in the daily-benefits grid above is consistent: Globalist wins on benefit quality, Hilton and IHG tie on bonus-point earning rate, and Marriott sits in the middle on both axes but with the bigger downsides on suite upgrades and late-checkout consistency.
+IHG's stand-out beyond breakfast is the 72-hour guaranteed-room benefit — genuinely useful for last-minute business travel into sold-out markets — but its suite-upgrade and lounge benefits are gated behind night-driven milestones rather than granted at Diamond.

 The breakfast benefit: where each program lands